 We appreciate the existence of potential future uncertainties regarding transport and insurance of the shiploader.
 Although we agreed on a purchase price including costs for transportation and insurance on DAP terms, we expressed during our call that we are willing to assume the transportation risk and to accept transportation on FCA terms.
+As such, we are taking a very reasonable position, taking into account the legitimate interests of both parties.

+We kindly ask you to confirm within 5 business days as of the date of this letter that you will fully comply to all your contractual obligations under the agreement.

-We kindly ask you to confirm within 5 business days if you agree with our proposal or state your proposals on the best ways of contract execution.
+If you expect any delay in the delivery of the shiploader, we ask you to provide us with a detailed substantiation of such delay (what is the cause of the delay, how does it affect which part of the production, how long the delay will be), with supporting documents.
+In such case, please also state your proposals on the best ways of continued contract execution.

 Kind regards,